 Once you're ready to move on, just around the corner is...

 There's a colourful beer garden out back, a food menu that changes with the seasons, wood fires in the winter and beach parties in the summer.
-The pub is packed to the brim on a Thursday night, as it's the night GSH chicken wings land on diners' plates.
+The pub is usually packed to the brim on a Wednesday and Thursday night, as it's the time GSH chicken wings land on diners' plates.
+MK